Denoiser-based projections for 2-D super-resolution multi-reference alignment: Abstract

 \section{Abstract}

-We study the 2-D super-resolution multi-reference alignment (SR-MRA) problem: estimating an image from its down-sampled, circularly-translated, and noisy copies.
+We study the 2D super-resolution multi-reference alignment (SR-MRA) problem: estimating an image from its down-sampled, circularly translated, and noisy copies.
 The SR-MRA problem serves as a mathematical abstraction of the structure determination problem for biological molecules.
-Since the SR-MRA problem is ill-posed without prior knowledge, accurate image estimation relies on designing priors that well-describe the statistics of the images of interest.
-In this work, we build on recent advances in image processing, and harness the power of denoisers as priors of images.
-In particular, we suggest to use denoisers as projections, and design two computational frameworks to estimate the image: projected expectation-maximization and projected method of moments.
-We provide an efficient GPU implementation, and demonstrate the effectiveness of these algorithms by extensive numerical experiments on a wide range of parameters and images.
+Since the SR-MRA problem is ill-posed without prior knowledge, accurate image estimation relies on designing priors that describe the statistics of the images of interest.
+In this work, we build on recent advances in image processing and harness the power of denoisers as priors for images.
+To estimate an image, we propose utilizing denoisers as projections and using them within two computational frameworks that we propose: projected expectation-maximization and projected method of moments.
+We provide an efficient GPU implementation and demonstrate the effectiveness of these algorithms through extensive numerical experiments on a wide range of parameters and images.